 Walking around this vast museum complex is like entering a time capsule of byzantine artistic endeavour.
 The older churches are decorated with uncomplicated images and symbols, and the same, but more complex and vibrant images and symbols adorn the walls of the newer churches.

 Despite the museum curator’s best efforts, light pollution has, and will continue to destroy the frescoes, so for this reason they do not allow any photography inside the churches.

 I am absolutely appalled at the number of tourists who believe that they are special and that this rule doesn’t apply to them.
 I watch as they attempt to take surreptitious photos, which let’s face it are going to be crap, and will never do the beautiful frescoes justice.
-I want to kick them in their sensitive spots and when they are lying on the floor writhing in agony say, “Buy a postcard, you selfish cretin!
+And I want to kick them in their sensitive spots, and when they are lying on the floor writhing in agony say, “Buy a postcard, you selfish cretin!
 And protect these marvellous echoes of a community long gone.”

 Phew, now that I have got that off my chest…

 It has started to drizzle and we seek shelter in what is undoubtedly the most beautiful of all of the cave churches, the Karnalik Kilise or Dark Church.
 We ascend a dimly lit, narrow staircase that leads us deep into the heart of the hill, emerging in a shadowy dark room.
 High above us, a single tiny window provides the only light source.
 It takes a moment or two for or eyes to adjust to the apparent gloom, and when they do adjust, we are simply stunned… finding ourselves inside an astounding jewel box of brilliant frescoes that are simply breath taking in their simplicity, vibrancy and beauty.